 - Clogged Drain line and it needs to be cleared

 - AC unit is old and needs to be replaced

-There are a few simple things you can do to keep your AC unit healthy this summer.
+There are a few simple things you can do to keep your HVAC unit healthy this summer.
 First, be sure to change your air filter regularly.
 A dirty air filter can impede airflow and cause your unit to work harder than necessary, which can lead to premature wear and tear.

 Second, keep your AC unit free of debris by regularly cleaning the outside coils.
 Debris can build up on the coils and prevent heat from being properly released, which can cause your unit to overheat.

 Finally, be sure to schedule regular maintenance appointments with a qualified HVAC technician.
 Regular maintenance will help to ensure that your unit is operating at peak efficiency and catch any potential problems before they cause major damage.